Maximizing the electric field strength in the foci of high numerical aperture optics: Influence of the solid angle

-Inserting the corresponding polarization vector $\mathbf{p}_d$ and the factor $\psi_d$ into Eq. \ref{eq:debye} and performing the integration for a linear dipole as well as for circular dipoles, one obtains a general relation for the field component parallel to the virtual dipole:
+with $\mathbf{e}_{\vartheta,\varphi}$ being the polar and azimuthal unit vectors.
+Inserting the corresponding polarization vector $\mathbf{p}_d$ and integrating over the full solid angle for a linear dipole as well as for circular dipoles, the focal field strength is given by